 - Check your hardware

-Solution 1 – Update your drivers
+1. Update your drivers

-For example, if your drivers don’t work, you won’t be able to use certain hardware, and in worst case scenario, you’ll get a BSoD error such as BAD_SYSTEM_CONFIG_INFO.
+For example, if your drivers don’t work, you won’t be able to use certain hardware, and in the worst-case scenario, you’ll get a BSoD error such as BAD_SYSTEM_CONFIG_INFO.

 After installing the latest drivers, BSoD errors should be resolved.
 Bear in mind that you’ll have to update as many drivers as you can in order to successfully fix this problem.

-Solution 2 – Use bcdedit command
+2. Use the bcdedit command

-- Once the Command Prompt starts, enter the following lines:
+- Enter the following lines:

 - Close Command Prompt and try starting Windows 10 again.